ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Discussion with TravelPlanner

 As shown in Figure~\ref{fig_easy_query}, in the ``easy level", TravelPlanner only includes constraints on cost.
 In contrast, ChinaTravel demonstrates significant advantages over TravelPlanner, particularly in terms of personalized support for specific Points of Interest (POIs) and more realistic transportation and time management.
 These advantages are crucial for developing and evaluating language agents that can handle real-world travel planning scenarios effectively.
 ChinaTravel allows users to directly specify POI names, such as "Nanjing DaPaXiang" or "HuQiu Mountain Scenic Area," requiring the agent to precisely match the entity information from the travel sandbox.

-As shown in Figure~\ref{fig_medium_query}, in the medium set, TravelPlanner includes queries with two types of constraints: cost and cuisine, or cost and accommodation.
-In contrast, ChinaTravel includes queries with 2 to 5 types of constraints, reflecting more complex and diverse multi-constraint requirements.
+As shown in Figure~\ref{fig_medium_query}, in the medium set, TravelPlanner includes queries with 2 types of constraints: cost and cuisine, or cost and accommodation.
+In contrast, ChinaTravel includes queries with 2-5 constraints, reflecting more complex and diverse multi-constraint requirements.
 This difference highlights the ability of ChinaTravel to handle more realistic and varied travel planning scenarios.

 As shown in Figure~\ref{fig_hard_query}, TravelPlanner includes queries with multiple constraints, such as cost, accommodation type, and cuisine preferences.
 However, ChinaTravel goes a step further by including queries with unseen logical constraints and more colloquial expressions.
 These unseen logical constraints and colloquial expressions are essential for travel planning agents to handle real-world users effectively.
 They reflect the complexity and diversity of real-world travel planning scenarios, where users may have diverse requirements that need to be understood and addressed.
 By incorporating these elements, ChinaTravel bridges the gap between current academic research benchmarks and real-world application demands, making it a more comprehensive and realistic benchmark for evaluating the capabilities of travel planning agents.